In conversation with Josh Clark

 The Interaction Design Association (IxDA) is a member-supported organisation dedicated to the discipline of interaction design.
 Since its launch in 2003, IxDA has grown into a global network of more than 70,000 members and over 173 local groups, focusing on interaction design issues for the practitioner, no matter their level of experience.

-The Sydney chapter has over 1600 members with Joe Ortenzi & Katja Forbes as Co- Local Leaders, supported by many more volunteer organisers.
+The IxDA Sydney Chapter has over 1600 members with Katja Forbes & Joe Ortenzi as Co- Local Leaders, supported by many more volunteer organisers. #IxDASyd organises many events over the calendar year, supporting Interaction Design through mentoring, presentations, workshops, discussions and other knowledge sharing opportunities.